Dean of Graduate Studies

 Dr. Karin Elliott Brown currently serves as the Dean of Graduate Studies.
 Prior to this appointment she served as the Associate Dean of Graduate Studies and Research for three years, Director of the School of Social Work at Cal State LA for five years, Director of the BA in Social Work program for six years, and as a faculty member in the School of Social Work for 15 years.
 She has over 25 years of experience within the field of social work as an educator and practitioner.
 Her practice experience has been in public child welfare and medical social work.

 Andrew is a recent M.A. graduate from Cal State LA’s Department of Psychology, where he is currently an adjunct professor.
-He examines issues in multicultural psychology from social and counseling psychology perspectives and his research focuses on the relationships between social identities, discrimination, and academic-related variables.
+He examines issues in multicultural psychology from social and counseling psychology perspectives and his research focuses on the relationships between social identities, discrimination, and academic outcomes among college students.
 He has served multiple roles in the Office of Graduate Studies since March 2015.
 Currently, he provides administrative support to the different committees and teams who are working on WSCUC accreditation, program review, and assessment.

 Dr. Dennis has been a professor at Cal State LA since 2005, where she was also a post-doctoral researcher and adjunct faculty from 2003 to 2005.
 Her research focuses on development in emerging adulthood with an emphasis on cross-cultural issues in family and peer relationships and the ways in which these relationships impact academic and psychosocial outcomes.

 Andrea is a seasoned higher education professional and college instructor.
 She has worked with undergraduates and graduates at colleges and universities throughout California, including the Claremont Colleges, UC Berkeley, UCLA, UC Riverside, and now Cal State LA.
 She earned a B.A. in German Studies at Scripps College in Claremont and an MFA in Creative Writing at UC Riverside.
 In her spare time, she plays soccer and softball, bikes, gardens, takes photos, and writes essays, poems, and plays.